Magxm/PoW-Loader/README.md

 Method = .cctor
 ```

-otherwise the Entrypoint will be too late and the language files are already loaded.
+otherwise the Entrypoint will be too late and some language files are already loaded.